shamanec/GADS-devices-provider/docs/setup.md

 ### Devices config
 No configuration needed, at the moment the provider will attempt to provision every device connected to it.

-### Selenium Grid - not working, to do
+### Selenium Grid
 Devices can be automatically connected to Selenium Grid 4 instance.
-You need to create the Selenium Grid instance yourself and then setup the provider to connect to it.
+You need to create the Selenium Grid hub instance yourself and then setup the provider to connect to it.
-To setup the provider download the latest Selenium server jar [release](https://github.com/SeleniumHQ/selenium/releases).
+To setup the provider download the Selenium server jar [release](https://github.com/SeleniumHQ/selenium/releases/tag/selenium-4.13.0) v4.13.
 Copy the downloaded jar and put it in the provider `./conf` folder.
+**NOTE** Currently versions above 4.13 don't work with Appium relay nodes and I haven't tested with lower versions.
+Use lower versions at your own risk.

 # Additional setup notes
 ## Prepare WebDriverAgent file - Linux, Windows